deutsche-nationalbibliothek/dataset-tools/docs/datashed.md

 ## Vocabulary

-The `vocab` command can be used to create the vocabulary (dictionary or lexicon) of the entire datashed or of any subset.
+The `vocab` command can be used to create the vocabulary $\mathcal{V}$ (dictionary or lexicon) of the entire datashed or of any subset.
 With the help of various filter options, the command can be used to create stop word lists that are tailored to the entire population.
 Also the (raw) features of subsets can be compared with each other.

 The output contains the terms with the corresponding term frequency (`tf`) and the document frequency (`df`).